 Supporting all of our Young Leaders as they transition onto the adult training scheme is one of our key priorities.
-Therefore, all Young Leaders who register via the sign up above will receive an email three months before their 18th birthday to offer guidance with their options at 18.
-The relevant District training team will also be notified so they can provide tailored, local support.
+Therefore, all Young Leaders who register via the sign up above will receive an email close to their 18th birthday to offer guidance with their options at 18.
+We encourage all of our Young Leaders to work with their District Training Team so that they can provide tailored, local support.

-If you have any questions, then please email Ed & Connor via firstname.lastname@example.org.
+If you have any questions, then please email Ed & Jane via firstname.lastname@example.org.